AdiK1806/Hotel-Booking-App/README.md

 # StayEase-Hotel Booking App
-Welcome to StayEase hotel booking website built using the MERN stack!
-This web application is designed to provide users with a seamless experience in finding, booking, and managing their hotel stays.
-Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, our platform offers a comprehensive set of features to both hotel owners and guests.
+The website is built using the MERN stack!
+This web application allows users to find, book, and manage their hotel stays and offers a comprehensive set of features to both hotel owners and guests.

 ## Table of Contents
 - [Features](#features)